I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/bthhfpddi/ni-bthhfpddi-ioctl_bthhfp_device_get_nrecdisable_status_update.md

 <text></text>

 ### Status Block
-I/O Status block
 If a request is already pending, then the new request fails with an error code of STATUS_INVALID_DEVICE_REQUEST.

 ## Remarks
 When the NREC Disable status is TRUE, it shows that the remote Bluetooth device has disabled  any system-based NREC processing, implying that the remote device has enabled its own NREC signal processing.
 In this scenario, the audio driver should disable any of its own NREC processing, regardless of whether the processing is being done within the driver code itself, in its digital signal processing (DSP) module, or its audio processing object (APO).

 Additionally, in this scenario where NREC is enabled in the remote Bluetooth device, the driver’s APO should return "NREC" in its list of effects, to let applications know that NREC processing is enabled.